Iran rejects US blame for tanker attacks in Gulf of Oman | DW | 14.06.2019

-Tehran has dismissed US accusations that Iranian navy was behind attacks on tankers navigating through the Hormuz Strait as "baseless".
-Iran said their vessels had rushed to help the damaged ships and save their crew.
+Tehran has dismissed US accusations that the Iranian navy was behind attacks on tankers navigating the Straight of Hormuz as "baseless."
+Iran said their vessels had rushed to help the damaged ships and save their crews.

 After two tankers loaded with petroleum products were attacked in the Gulf of Oman, Iranian officials rejected US claims that Tehran was behind the blasts.